freshollie/jest-dynalite/README.md

 writing code which interacts with dynamodb.

-This in turn makes your tests much more robust, because a change to a data structure or db query in your application will be reflected by failing tests, instead of using releying on mocks to check if calls were made correctly.
+This in turn makes your tests much more robust, because a change to a data structure or db query in your application will be reflected by failing tests, instead of using mocks to check if calls were made correctly.

 This library could almost be seen as an integration test, but the lines are very blurred these days and I'd definitely place this within the unit testing boundary because it can easily integrate with unit tests.